Arunmaheshwari/Food-Chat/README.md

 # About files -
-app.py - it is a file for streamlit, so that it can showcase our project. main.py - it is a file where all the logics written. requirements.txt - it is for installing all the nessesary requirements. download - it is a photo for experientation.
+app.py - it is a file for streamlit, so that it can showcase our project.

+main.py - it is a file where all the logics written.

+requirements.txt - it is for installing all the nessesary requirements.

+download - it is a photo for experimentation.